freedev/solr-constant-similarity/README.md

     <similarity class="it.damore.solr.similarity.ConstantTFSimilarity"></similarity>

-In this library ConstantTFSimilarity and ConstantTFIDFSimilarity extends ClassicSimilarity.
+N.B.
+In this library ConstantTFSimilarity and ConstantTFIDFSimilarity extend the class ClassicSimilarity.
-ClassicSimilarity has been added from Solr 5.4, if you have use older Solr version use DefaultSimilarity instead.
+But ClassicSimilarity has been added only from Solr 5.4, so if you have an older Solr version, modify the source code and extend the class DefaultSimilarity instead.